OT or PA: Which to Be?

 Conclusion

-In any case, whether you’re leaning toward OT or PA—or you simply can’t decide which one suits you best—the best thing you can do is shadow OTs and PAs, line up plenty of informational interviews, and do personal introspection to discover what truly works best for your overall career (and life) goals.
+In any case, whether you’re leaning toward OT or PA—or you simply can’t decide which one suits you more—the best thing you can do is shadow OTs and PAs, line up plenty of informational interviews, and do personal introspection to discover what truly makes the most sense for your overall career (and life) goals.

 Happy health-caring, everyone!